Many people who quit smoking say it was the hardest thing they ever did. Yet millions of people have been able to do it—and you can, too.

 - Practice what you already do!
 In today’s world, you will find yourself in many places where smoking is not allowed (restaurants, churches, ballparks, movie theaters, just about everywhere).
 What do you do to keep yourself from smoking there?
 If you stop to think about it, you probably have many skills already, and you can use them when cravings come up.

 Find more ways to manage stress and emotions without smoking.

 Quitting is tough.
 And many people slip up—they have one or two cigarettes.
 That’s a common part of quitting.
 If you have a slip, it could be harder for you to stay smokefree.

 A slip is different from a relapse.
 A relapse means going back to smoking regularly.

 You can learn from slips.
 They’re just temporary setbacks.
 You have not failed, and you’re not back to square one.
-A slip doesn’t make you a smoker again.
+A slip doesn’t automatically make you a person who smokes again.
 It’s also not an excuse to relapse.